Veritas2024/CSRv2/README.md

 ```

 ### Data preparation
 You need to prepare data for CSRv2 training, backbone finetuning and MRL training for e5-mistral-7b-instruct.
+Detailed instructions are available in [data preparation instructions](/docs/data_preparation.md).

 For CSRv2 training data, you need to execute `get_embeddings_of_each_dataset.py` and `get_embeddings_for_training.py`.